 2. More discount options.
 Lower electricity costs are likely to be accompanied by more discount offers for customers to choose from.

 3. New energy providers.
-Now that energy retailers will be able to offer more price options and discount offers in the state, Queensland is likely to see new and innovative providers enter the market.
+Now that energy retailers will be able to offer more price options and discount offers in the state, Queensland is likely to see new and innovative providers enter the market such as PowerShop, Mojo and Red Energy.

 The state government is set to introduce electricity price deregulation to the Energex area, which is a distribution network that spans across South East Queensland and includes Brisbane, Ipswich, Gold Coast and Sunshine Coast.